linzhangUCA/3421tpl-multi-sensor_navigation/README.md

     - Guide your robot with an ArUco marker.
     - You can still use encoders and distance sensor, but they are not necessary.
     - (5%) **Stop within 1 meter to the goal**.

+- Miscellaneous:
+    - Only one LED is required (you pick color).
+Turn it on when any motor is spinning.
+Turn it off if robot is fully stopped.
+    - You can employ buttons, but they are just optional.

 #### Helpful Resources:
 - [Need RPi to Pico communication?](https://github.com/linzhangUCA/3421example-communicate)